- July 23, 2009

 Your Processes Determine Velocity

 So then to get the most from the vector and the velocity, you need to have both a sound template for creating your strategy and the streamlined systems in the organization that will deliver consistent high quality results.
-Obviously, we are partial to our tools for strategic planning and process improvement.
-However, regardless of tools you use, we have found the following as critical components for maximizing both your vector and your velocity.
+We have found the following as critical components for maximizing both your vector and your velocity.